strongloop-archive/loopback-example-ishop/README.md

 iShop client app.

-This is an XCode/phonegap project targeting iOS mobile devices.
+This is an XCode/Cordova project targeting iOS mobile devices.

-It also supports Push Notifications.
+To run the application:

+    cordova build ios
+    cordova emulate ios